openstack/ceilometer/doc/source/configuration.rst

   * To define the list of included meters, use the 'meter_name' syntax
   * To define the list of excluded meters, use the '!meter_name' syntax
-  * For meters, which identify a complex Sample field, use the wildcard symbol to select all, e.g. for "instance:m1.tiny", use "instance:\*"
+  * For meters, which identify a complex Sample field, use the wildcard symbol to select all, e.g. for "disk.read.bytes", use "disk.\*"

 The above definition methods can be used in the following combinations: